-- Ask whether there is a legal reason or it is it customary to have a legal professional on the board of an entity in the relevant country. - Perform checks on the entities concerned to minimise the money laundering risk. - Provide information and/or training, where appropriate, to staff on possible red flags.
+- Ask whether there is a legal reason or if it is customary to have a legal professional on the board of an entity in the relevant country. - Perform checks on the entities concerned to minimise the money laundering risk. - Provide information and/or training, where appropriate, to staff on possible red flags.